-My Curse of Strahd campaign is winding down and while I’m really really enjoying wrapping it up and bringing Strahd’s plans and preparations to fruition… I’m already brainstorming my next campaign.
+My Curse of Strahd campaign is winding down and while I’m enjoying wrapping it up and bringing Strahd’s plans and preparations to fruition… I’m already brainstorming my next campaign.

 Real-life has become super busy and while I still have plenty of time for gaming I’m finding myself with more and more responsibilities where that may change in a few years.
 That’s why I want this next campaign to be a big, homebrewed one like my previous campaign.